stones-1130/dsc-mod-1-project-v2-1-onl01-dtsc-pt-041320/README.md

 # Phase 2: Micro-level questions

-## Micro Question #1: Which movies had the most return on investment in the last 10 years?
+## Micro Question #1: Which movies had the highest return on investment in the last 10 years?

 Answer: See plot below.